eosnetworkfoundation/product/plug-ins/prometheus/architecture.md

 ## Plugin

 A new Prometheus plugin will be created.
-This plugin will interface with other plugins (chain_plugin, producer_plugin, http_plugin) to supply the data to be exposed.
+This plugin will interface with other plugins (chain_plugin, producer_plugin, http_plugin, net_plugin) to supply the data to be exposed.
 Instrumentation will be need to be added in the plugin to capture some of these statistics.
 A metrics() call will be added to plugins to get their specific stats (in a non-prometheus dependent fashion).

 ## Instrumentation of plugins